 Jobs in the Business of Theatre

-A list of each job position on Broadway and beyond including relevant education, skills, and industry insights
+A list of each job position on Broadway and beyond including relevant education, skills, and industry insights, also searchable by category: Administrative, Audience Services, Backstage & Technical, Creative, and Performance

 The ACTOR is the most familiar face of the production for the audience and performs one or more roles in a show, as outlined by the DIRECTOR and other members of the creative team.
 The ACTOR defines live theater by performing a character who brings a story to life with the help of staging, costumes, makeup, sets and lighting.